Checklists can help make complicated processes more efficient and avoid mistakes.

 Checklists practical test

-After you have created the first version of the checklist, the checklist must prove itself in practice and be optimised here.
+After you have created the first version of the checklist, it must prove itself in practice and be optimised accordingly.
 If you use the checklist yourself, make notes during the first tests to see what can be improved.
-If employees use the checklist, collect feedback.
+If employees use the checklist, collect their feedback.

 The following questions should be answered in the practical test: